These days, we hear a lot about artificial intelligence (AI), machine learning (ML) and Deep Learning (neural networks). Let’s learn what they are.

 · Has best-in-class performance on problems that outperforms other solutions in multiple domains

-· Deep learning is extremely time consumiong to train.
+· Deep learning is extremely time consuming to train.
 The most complex models can take months to train using hundreds of machines equipped with GPUs.

-· Determining the networks' topology / training-method / hyperparameters / and configuration is a black art with no underlying theory to guide you.
+· Determining the networks' topology / training-method / hyperparameters / and configuration is uncharted waters with no underlying theory to guide you.

 · What is learned is not easy to comprehend. ("Black Box")